 Thus, was born Journey of a Black Girl (JOABG), a curatorial narrative that shares the tension from adolescence to womanhood from a black woman’s creative point of view through various visual installations.
 Divided into three phases, the exhibition features visual and performing arts by artists of the African diaspora and explores the space of the transitions, identity, self-love, and sisterhood.

 The Hair Day community-based braiding project is a major part of this.
-The idea for the Hair Day workshops came while Brooks was doing a site visit of the Atlanta BeltLine, not far from where she used to live, in preparation for her Southside Trail exhibition—the first art activation since the interim trail opened last summer.
+The idea for the Hair Day workshops came while Brooks was doing a site visit of the Atlanta BeltLine, not far from where she used to live, in preparation for her Southside Trail exhibition—the first art activation since the unpaved trail opened last summer.
 Told that she could hang things from the bridge, she wanted to display braids with beads hanging from the bridge, just out of reach so as not to be touched.
 A nod to the cultural importance of hair as well as the 2019 Crown Act, “This Crown Belongs to Us” was a perfect opportunity to invite the community in to help weave the braids.

 “We are so involved with our hair, even as children.
 We adorn ourselves with hairstyles.
 I wanted the community to come out and feel that they were a part of it too.
 They will have something that’s tangible and will be able to come to the BeltLine and say, ‘I created that!’”